Kasandra2412/group_1_repo/engineer_1.md

 ---

 ## **Steps taken:**
 1. Tried to install the Github version of the tool from R first by using library devtools.
 After installing a multitude of dependencies i tired to run the script with the example datasets they provided.
 However, I still couldn't run the provided demo script since it came with pre-compiled binaries meant for a different architecture.
-This was understandable since this github was last updateD 7-8 years ago.
+This was understandable since this github was last updated 7-8 years ago.

 2. The Bioconductor approach proved more fruitful, but not at first.
 The link they had provided to source into R did not exist anymore so I couldn't load the tool at all.
 I searched Bioconductor (the updated link was in the overview section instead, but i found this after I searched on my own) and found a working installation method and an R script to run.
 The steps were as followed:
 	*